its-saurabhjain/dotNetWebAPI/ReadMe.txt

 ****************************Gotchas*************************************************************
 -for registering use Password123@,
 -if html Form doesn't have a filed with name attribute jquery .serialize() will not work

+OAuth.Demo
+This application demos use of Identity Server and token for authentication The Private Method of the home controller is having Authorize attribute, so it needs to have a authorization token, once authorized this method call a WebAPIRouting API's Profile-->GetAsync method.